brimfile.file

 Arguments:

 • frequency (np.ndarray): The frequency data corresponding to the PSD.
+Must be broadcastable to the PSD array.

 • timestamp (np.ndarray, optional): Timestamps in milliseconds for the data.
 Defaults to None.